qeedquan/qeedquan.github.io/_posts/2017-06-10-Plan9-Flat-ARM-Binaries-MMU.markdown

 with the restriction of placing everything at 0x010000.

 With these two limitations, we have to ask ourselves an important question before we continue.
 How does this even work?
-If we specify the text segment at a virtual address (at 0x80010000), wouldn't the code generated use this address then crash and burn due to being unmapped on bootup?
+If we specify the text segment at the virtual address 0x80010000, wouldn't the code generated use this address then crash and burn due to being unmapped on bootup?
 To answer this we need to look at some assembly.

 The source code we are about to disassemble is in [entry.s] and [start.c], review it to see what it is doing.